israelias/resume-ux/README.md

 Resume Re: UX is a comprehensive and systematic means for navigating and featuring content in a curriculum vitae.
 The project is an *interactive collapsible* "stack" of content sections that can be toggled to fully expand in *static mode* with at-a-glance document outline visualization in a responsive dashboard side menu.
 The project is developed as part of the user-centric front-end coursework (MS1) at [Code Institute](https://codeinstitute.net).

-> *Note: The project name refers to Resume RedUX or "Resume Revived," in addition to the expanded "Resume Re: User Experience"*
+###### *Note: The original project name, `resume-redux`, refers to Resume RedUX or "Resume Revived," in addition to the expanded "Resume Re: User Experience".
+It does not use `redux` and has since been renamed*

 [Please view the live website here.](https://israelias.github.io/resume-redux/)